andrechristikan/ack-nestjs-boilerplate/kafka/README.md

         ```

-5. `Partition` default value is 3 or we can set Partition in config file `src/config/kafka.config.ts`, and `Replication Factor` default value is `count of our brokers`.
+5. Configuration. `Partition default value is 3` or we can change value of Partition in config file `src/config/kafka.config.ts`, and `Replication Factor` default value is `count of our brokers`.

     ```ts
     // src/config/kafka.config.ts